pliam1105/nuslam/README.md

-The approach collapses one ambiguity at a time with an independent piece of knowledge: known intrinsics collapse the projective reconstruction to metric-up-to-scale via a dual-absolute-quadric (DAQ) solve, and the remaining global scale is resolved from a GPS/IMU reference trajectory (with a semantic ground/wheel anchor as the eventual, GT-free scale source).
+The approach collapses one ambiguity at a time with an independent piece of knowledge: known intrinsics collapse the projective reconstruction to metric-up-to-scale via a dual-absolute-quadric (DAQ) solve, and the remaining global scale is resolved from a GPS/IMU reference trajectory (with a semantic ground anchor as a GPS-free alternative, now built and validated — both are onboard, neither reads GT).
 Resolving metric scale inside a Gaussian-splat reconstruction, projective collapsed to metric-up-to-scale first, is the contribution.
 Ground truth (nuScenes poses, lidar) is used only as an oracle to score a finished reconstruction; scale is never fitted from it.